cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 ### Considerations during the upgrade

-- User Prompt: After the upgrade, users may be prompted with a "Your Privacy Matters" dialog.
+- User Prompt: After the upgrade, users could be prompted with a "Your Privacy Matters" dialog.
 Users need to accept this prompt to complete the upgrade process fully.
 - Update Channels: Plan your update channels accordingly.
 Microsoft 365 Apps offers several update channels to control how often users receive feature updates.
 For more information, see [Choose how often to update Office with new features](#).
-- Network Bandwidth: Upgrading devices may require significant network bandwidth, especially when downloading updates from the Office Content Delivery Network (CDN).
+- Network Bandwidth: Upgrading devices might require significant network bandwidth, especially when downloading updates from the Office Content Delivery Network (CDN).
 Ensure that your network infrastructure can handle the traffic or consider using features like Delivery Optimization to reduce bandwidth usage.
 - Office COM Application: If you previously configured Office to receive updates via Configuration Manager, you might need to adjust settings to allow updates from the CDN.
-Ensure that the *Management of Microsoft 365 Apps for enterprise* policy is disabled, and verify that the OfficeC2RCom application is not registered on client devices.
+Make sure the *Management of Microsoft 365 Apps for enterprise* policy is disabled, and confirm that the OfficeC2RCom application is unregistered on client devices.

 ### Upgrade Project and Visio